digital-flaneur/digital-flaneur.github.io/_pages/bio.md

 ## Hello!

 My name is Yuan Cui (崔元), and I also go by Charles.
-I work with technology and data to make an impact.
+I work with technology and humans to make an impact.
 Here's my story.

-### 2020 – present: Northwestern University
+### 2020 – 2025: Northwestern University

 Following my passion for computer science, I joined the CS Ph.D. program at Northwestern.
 I started grad school studying the intersection of economics and theoretical computer science.
 I spent my first couple years taking CS and econ theory courses.
 Loving the abstract beauty of math and theory but yearning for solving more applied and human-centered problems, I pivoted to conducting research in human-computer interaction, data visualization, and data science.
 I have built adaptive, scalable, and interactive technology for data visualization and education using large language models and data science methods.
 I publish at top HCI and data visualization venues such as ACM CHI and IEEE VIS.
 At the same time, I also sought opportunities every summer to develop expertise in engineering, data science, and interdisciplinary research.